The Albanese government has achieved a great deal

 It would be plain stupid not to.
 The man's a dangerous threat to American democracy.

-A one degree rise in air temperature leads to a seven per cent increase in the water carrying capacity of the air according to Sydney University.
+A one-degree rise in air temperature leads to a 7 per cent increase in the water-carrying capacity of the air, according to Sydney University.

 The sea and air temperature off our coast has been as high as four degrees above average this last month.

-I am saddened to see that Australia is providing five per cent of the world's supply of the very stuff we know is causing the warming (though we are just 0.3 per cent of the worlds population), having increased coal production by 42 per cent and gas production four-fold since 2005.
+I am saddened to see that Australia is providing 5per cent of the world's supply of the very stuff we know is causing the warming (though we are just 0.3 per cent of the world's population), having increased coal production by 42 per cent and gas production four-fold since 2005.

 So who can we blame for the intense rain?